FoalTS/foal/docs/versioned_docs/version-1.x/file-system/upload-and-download-files.md

+---
-# Upload & Download Files
+title: Upload & Download Files
+---

 Files can be uploaded and downloaded using [FoalTS file system](./local-and-cloud-storage.md).
 It allows you to use different types of file storage such as the local file system or cloud storage.